How do infectious diseases spread?

 When we touch surfaces, any microbes on our hands can be transferred to that surface.
 When someone else then touches the surface and then their face, the microbes can be passed on.
 This is why we are reminded to wash our hands and avoid touching our faces to avoid infectious diseases.

-Many microbes can live for several days on materials such as stainless steel, ceramic tiles or plastics.1 On copper-based materials however, the number of surviving microbes rapidly decreases, often becoming undetectable in hours or even minutes.
-1
+Many microbes can live for several days on materials such as stainless steel, ceramic tiles or plastics.1 On copper-based materials however, the number of surviving microbes rapidly decreases, becoming undetectable within minutes.
+5

 How does the KeepSafe help?